 The RAAF Amberley Aviation Heritage Centre is a must-see attraction for those visiting south-east Queensland, especially if interested in military aviation history Opened in June 2011, the Heritage Centre has a range of displays, including a World War II Boston Bomber, courtesy of the Papua New Guinea Government, a Vietnam-era Canberra bomber, Caribou airlifter, Sabre […]

-The Queensland Military Memorial Museum showcases chronological exhibits from the early 1800s to the modern era, relating the history of Queenslanders’ service in the Queensland and Commonwealth Defence Forces, both in times of peace and during war.
+The Queensland Military Historical Society’s Museum showcases chronological exhibits from the early 1800s to the modern era, relating the history of Queenslanders’ service in the Queensland and Commonwealth Defence Forces, both in times of peace and during war.
 It also highlights the role of the Allies of the Colony and Commonwealth during war.
-Location: 28 Church […]
+Location: 28 […]